Bentley Systems: Acquisitions

-On January 22, 2008, Bentley acquired Hevacomp, Ltd.

-On January 24, 2008, Bentley acquired LEAP Software, Inc.

-On January 29, 2008, Bentley acquired promis•e product line from ECT International.

-On May 28, 2008, Bentley Systems acquired Common Point for mainstream construction simulation.
+In early 2008, Bentley acquired Hevacomp, Ltd., LEAP Software, Inc., the promis•e product line from ECT International, and Common Point for mainstream construction simulation.

 On October 13, 2009, Bentley added geotechnical and geoenvironmental capabilities with the acquisition of gINT Software.
 On February 9, 2010, Bentley Systems announced two acquisitions: Exor Corporation and Enterprise Informatics.

-On March 2, 2011, Bentley Systems acquired SACS™ software for offshore structural analysis from Engineering Dynamics, Inc.

-On December 10, 2011, Bentley acquired FormSys.

-On November 8, 2011, Bentley acquired Pointools Ltd., a British developer of point-cloud software technology.
+On March 2, 2011, Bentley Systems acquired SACS software for offshore structural analysis from Engineering Dynamics, Inc. Also in 2011, Bentley acquired FormSys and Pointools Ltd., a British developer of point-cloud software technology.

-On March 7, 2012, Bentley acquired the elcoSystem software business of Hannappel Software.

-On May 18, 2012, Bentley acquired InspectTech Systems, USA, a provider of field inspection applications and asset management services for bridges and other transportation assets.
+In 2012, Bentley acquired the elcoSystem software business of Hannappel Software, as well as InspectTech Systems, USA, a provider of field inspection applications and asset management services for bridges and other transportation assets.
+Also that year it acquired Canadian-based Ivara, the Microprotol pressure vessel design and analysis software from EuResearch, and SpecWave.
+In 2013, Bentley acquired topoGRAPH, a provider of surveying software, as well as the MOSES software business from Ultramarine.

-On September 19, 2012, Bentley acquired Canadian-based Ivara.

-On November 12, 2012, Bentley acquired the Microprotol pressure vessel design and analysis software from EuResearch.

-On November 13, 2012, Bentley acquired SpecWave.

-On March 14, 2013, Bentley acquired topoGRAPH, a provider of surveying software.

-On October 8, 2013, Bentley acquired the MOSES software business from Ultramarine.

 On February 25, 2014, Bentley acquired DocQnet Systems’ eB Services BizDocQnet Systems.

-On September 26, 2014, Bentley acquired SITEOPS, optimization software for enhanced land development site design, from Blueridge Analytics.

-On January 14, 2015, Bentley acquired C3global for predictive modeling.
+Later that year, it acquired SITEOPS, optimization software for enhanced land development site design, from Blueridge Analytics.
+Bentley acquired C3global for predictive modeling in 2015, and also that year acquired Acute3D, and the reality modeling creator e-on.

-On February 10, 2015, Bentley acquired Acute3D.

-On February 15, 2015, Bentley acquired reality modeling creator e-on.
+In 2016, Bentley acquired the progressive assurance platform ComplyPro from UK-based ComplyServe.

 On January 23, 2018, Bentley acquired S-Cube Futuretech Pvt Ltd. to expand its offerings specific to the concrete engineering design and documentation software users in India, Southeast Asia, and the Middle East.
 On April 26, 2018, Bentley acquired Dutch geotechnical modelling company Plaxis B.V.
 On July 15, 2018, Bentley acquired Canadian geotechnical modeling company SOILVISION Systems Ltd. in order to enhance its 3D geotechnical offerings.

-On June 20, 2018, Bentley acquired Synchro.

-On October 15, 2018, Bentley acquired Agency9.

-On October 15, 2018, Bentley acquired LEGION.

-On November 12, 2018, Bentley acquired ACE enterprise Slovakia.
+Also in 2018, the company acquired Synchro, Agency9, LEGION, ACE enterprise Slovakia, and Alworx.

-On November 13, 2018, Bentley acquired Alworx.

-On February 11, 2019, Bentley acquired SignCAD Systems.

-On May 13, 2019, Bentley acquired Keynetix.

-On October 22, 2019, Bentley acquired Citilabs, Inc. & Orbit GeoSpatial Technologies.

-On October 18, 2020, Bentley acquired UK based consultancy Professional Construction Strategies Group (PCSG).

-On December 1, 2020, Bentley acquired SRO Solutions.

-On March 23, 2021, Bentley acquired Ontracks Consulting.

-On April 14, 2021, Bentley acquired INRO Software.

-On June 14, 2021, Bentley acquired SPIDA Software.

-On June 17, 2021, Bentley acquired Seequent Holdings Limited.

-On January 31, 2022, Bentley acquired Power Line Systems.

-On April 7, 2022, Bentley acquired ADINA R&D, Inc.